sumpygump/djangae/docs/deferred.md

 defer to process the tasks.

 The function iterates the passed Queryset in shards, calling `callback` on each instance.
 Once all shards complete then the `finalize` callback is called.
-If a shard gets close to the 10-minute deadline, or it hits an unhandled exception it re-defers another shard to continue processing.
+If a shard runs for 9.5 minutes, or it hits an unhandled exception it re-defers another shard to continue processing.
+This avoids hitting the 10 minute deadline for background tasks.

-`DeadlineExceededError` is explicitly not handled.
-This is because there is rarely enough time between the exception being caught, and the request being terminated, to correctly defer a new shard.

-Each processing task keeps track of its execution time and re-defers itself to avoid hitting App Engine's `DeadlineExceededError`.
-However, this check is only performed in between the processing of each object and the re-deferring only happens when the task is within `_buffer_time` seconds of hitting the deadline.
-So if the processing of an individual model instance takes more than `_buffer_time` seconds then the `DeadlineExceededError` may still be hit, which will cause that task to be retried from the beginning, thus re-processing some of the model instances.

-If `_buffer_time` is None (default) then the buffer time will be dynamically calculated from the longest iteration time.
+This means that callbacks should complete **within a maximum of 30 seconds**.
+Callbacks that take longer than this could cause the iteration to fail, or, more likely, repeatedly retry running the callback on the same instances.

 If `args` is specified, these arguments are passed as positional arguments to both `callback` (after the instance) and `finalize`.